ibm-cloud-docs/openshift/cli-ks-plugin.md

 Minimum required permissions
 :   **Administrator** platform access role for the cluster in {{site.data.keyword.containerlong_notm}}

-**Command options**:
+#### Command options
+{: #cluster-rm-options}

 `-c`, `--cluster CLUSTER`
 :    Required: The name or ID of the cluster.

 `--force-delete-storage`
-:    Optional: Deletes the cluster and any persistent storage that the cluster uses. **Attention**: If you include this option, the data that is stored in the cluster or its associated storage instances can't be recovered.
+:    Optional: Deletes the cluster and any persistent storage that the cluster uses.
+If you include this option, the data that is stored in the cluster or its associated storage instances can't be recovered.
+     {: important}

 `--skip-advance-permissions-check`
 :    Optional: Skip [the check for infrastructure permissions](/docs/openshift?topic=openshift-kubernetes-service-cli#infra_permissions_get) before deleting the cluster.
 Note that if you don't have the correct infrastructure permissions, the cluster deletion might only partially succeed, such as the IBM-managed master being removed but the worker nodes unable to be removed from your infrastructure account.
 You might skip the permissions check if you want to continue an otherwise blocked operation, such as when you use multiple infrastructure accounts and can handle the infrastructure resources separately from the master, if needed later.